 In addition to the questions of desirability and feasibility, there is a further media-ethically relevant aspect: the limited journalistic scope of action caused by the context of the system and thus structural incompatibilities of peace journalism, which consequently stem from the logic of media function.
-In analogy to the voluntary self-control of the media institutionalized on a structural level, for example in the German Press Council, peace journalistic responsibility is also initially about a voluntary "normative self-commitment of the subject" initially about a voluntary "normative self-commitment of the subject" i.e. of the individual journalist.
-The journalist's professional role-specific sense of responsibility is particularly challenging in view of the publicity of his or her actions.
-However, this individual responsibility cannot be separated from the editorial-institutional and structural level of the media subsystem's function for society and its subsystems in the sense of a graduated responsibility.
+In analogy to the voluntary self-control of the media institutionalized on a structural level, for example in the German Press Council, peace journalistic responsibility is also initially about a voluntary "normative self-commitment of the subject"56, i.e. of the individual journalist.
+The journalist's professional role-specific sense of responsibility is particularly challenging in view of the publicity of his or her actions.57 However, this individual responsibility cannot be separated from the editorial-institutional and structural level of the media subsystem's function for society and its subsystems in the sense of a graduated responsibility58.